-California is a location chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
-Project E3 will partner with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.
+California was chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
+Project E3 partnered with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.

 California is the most populous state in the United States.
 It is regarded as a global trendsetter in both popular culture and politics, and is the origin of the film industry, the hippie counterculture, and the Internet and personal computer.
 Fifty-eight percent of the state's economy is centered on finance, government, real estate services, technology, and professional, scientific, and technical business services.
 It has the 6th largest economy in the world and one of the highest disability rates in the nation.